lrama1/BPM-Notes/README.md

 # Sample Properties for Kafka

+By default, Kafka support in RHPAM is actually disabled.
+To enable the feature,
+set the **org.kie.kafka.server.ext.disabled** property to **false**.

 The property **org.kie.server.jbpm-kafka.ext.topics.ExampleMessage** shows
 how you can map a Kafka topic to a Message name in your BPM Process.
 In this case, we want to map a topic called **my-kafka-topic1** to